Police: Off-duty officer shot during armed robbery in Palmetto Bay

 According to reports, shots were fired sometime before 10 p.m.

-Police said the officer was outside of his home accompanied by family members when he was confronted by armed robbers and shot in the arm.
+Police said the officer was returning home from running errands when he was confronted by at least two armed robbers.
+He was outside of his home accompanied by family members when he was shot in the arm.

+“He’s a veteran, an officer, he’s been involved in law enforcement for many years,” said Miami-Dade Detective Alvaro Zabaleta.
+“He was apparently returning to his home and based on the preliminary investigation, it looks like he could’ve been followed.”

 Paramedics transported the officer to Jackson South Community Hospital in stable condition.
+“We’re happy to report he is in stable condition,” said Zabaleta.
+“He’s being treated and he’s in good spirits.”

 The officer was later identified as Doral Police Lt.
 Gary King, a law enforcement veteran who has served more than 40 years.

 7News cameras captured Doral Police and Miami-Dade Police cruisers pulling up near the entrance to the emergency room.
+Officer after officer were seen walking into the hospital, hoping to give their well-wishes to their brother in blue.

+Inside the E.R., Miami-Dade Police Director Juan Perez and Doral Police Chief Donal De Lucca, helped comfort officers as they waited for word on lieutenant King’s condition.

 Police are looking for a red, four-door sedan, possibly a Toyota Camry, with two male subjects inside.